 - Do you have a clear mission?

-- What are the constraints and principals for your product and team?
+- What are the constraints and principles for your product and team?

 - Explain how you receive support, organizational or technical?